CrunchyData/postgres-operator/hugo/content/Installation/_index.md

 {{% /notice %}}

-## Manual Installation - Namespace Creation
+## Default Installation - Namespace Creation

-The manual installation will create 3 namespaces to use for deploying the Operator into and for holding Postgres clusters created by the Operator.
+The default installation will create 3 namespaces to use for deploying the Operator into and for holding Postgres clusters created by the Operator.